ranchimall/media/README.md

-# Ranchi Mall media
+# RanchiMall media

-A collection of logos, posters and other media related to Ranchi Mall.
+A collection of logos, posters and other media related to RanchiMall.